Derekh

 What Does "Be Still and Know That I Am God" Actually Mean?

-"Be still" in Psalm 46:10 translates the Hebrew harpu, an imperative of raphah — let go, release your grip, drop what is in your hands.
-It is not an instruction to sit quietly or meditate.
-In context the command is addressed to the raging nations of verse 6, and it comes immediately after God is described breaking bows, shattering spears, and burning chariots.
-The verse reads most naturally as a divine ceasefire order spoken over a battlefield — "stop fighting, and know that I am God" — not as counsel for a quiet morning.
+"Be still" in Psalm 46:10 translates the Hebrew harpu, from a verb meaning to let go — release your grip, drop what your hands are holding.
+In this psalm the command is spoken to raging nations, immediately after God is pictured breaking bows, shattering spears, and burning chariots.
+So the verse reads most naturally as a ceasefire order over a battlefield — stop fighting, and know that I am God — not as counsel for a quiet morning.
+The stillness it offers is real, but it is the quiet after weapons come down, which is a bigger promise than a moment of calm.

 World English Bible